s2t2/tweet-analysis-2020/NOTES.md

 );
 ```

+For the 55M retweets, there are 2.7M users who did the retweeting.
+This is compared to the 3.6M users total.

 ```sql
 SELECT count(DISTINCT user_id)
 FROM impeachment_production.retweet_counts;
 ```

-Of the 55M retweets, there are 2.7M users who did the retweeting.

 It seems there are many users who retweeted themselves hundreds or thousands of times.
 Perhaps we want to filter them out of a table that will construct the rt graphs.
 Although it is possible they could indicate bot behavior.